Cultural and Artistic Practice for Environmental and Social Justice

 If you are a new applicant to York, you must ensure first that you meet the minimum requirements for admission to the University and meet any additional requirements.
 You may then apply through the Office of Admission.
 You may receive more information about additional Faculty requirements by contacting:

-- Faculty of Environmental Studies, Recruitment and Admissions Office
+- Faculty of Environmental & Urban Change, Recruitment and Admissions Office